zydou/arti/crates/arti/tests/README.md

 test case, which tests that we output a hint about recompiling arti with the necessary features (the feature-dependent tests are currently all skipped, because we don't yet print helpful messages in such cases.
 See #1487).

+Feature-dependent subcommands also provide test cases for specific scenarios, such as when only the primary feature is enabled (e.g., `hsc`), when additional features are enabled (e.g., `hsc-extra`), or when a common set of features is used (e.g., `hsc-common`).

 The tests can be written as [`*.trycmd`/`*.md` files], or in [`toml` format].
 The `*md`-based tests can double as documentation, so they are often preferable